Bianca Baptiste

-Bianca Baptiste (born 15 January 1992) is a former English footballer who played as a forward for Enfield Town, Leyton Orient, Q.P.R., Tottenham Hotspur, Crystal Palace, and Watford FC.
+Bianca Baptiste (born 15 January 1992) is an English former professional footballer who played as a forward for Enfield Town, Leyton Orient, Q.P.R., Tottenham Hotspur, Crystal Palace, and Watford FC.
 She was the top scorer for Tottenham Hotspur in 2017.

 Club career

 Baptiste was born in England in 1992.
 Her family have links to Saint Vincent and the Grenadines.
 She played in the youth system of Arsenal and moved up from the Enfield Town under-16s into their first team for the 2008–09 season.

 She is an attacker.
 She played for ten years with Tottenham Hotspur as a semi-professional until the team decided to go fully professional.
 The team had done well and in 2017 Baptiste was their top goal scorer when they won the 2016–17 FA Women's Premier League Southern Division title.
 She also scored two goals in the 3–0 Championship play-off win over Northern Champions Blackburn Rovers, which secured promotion to FA WSL 2.